Uvic-SENG321Spring2024/course/project/project-specification.md

 The requirements documentation in a project is a most powerful tool to document the knowledge, expectations and features of a software system.
 When managed as a living document, it records the understanding of the needs, the business and user requirements, features and non-functional requirements.
 It is also a record of decisions made through negotiations between clients and developers of the system.
 For this project you will be working in a 6-8 student project team in both roles of a **Client** and a **Developer** in **two different projects**.
 The requirements documentation is developed incrementally and iteratively thoughout the term project and it is the ultimate project deliverable is the course.
 Clarification: Your team is the same (but play different roles) in the two projects.

-The project follows an agile methodology and iteratively develops a number of artifacts such as Request for Proposals (RFP), Requirements Documemnt (RD), Prototypes and in-class Presentations. **All your project work, must be uploaded to your GitHub repo by the due dates given.**
+The project follows an agile methodology and iteratively develops a number of artifacts such as Request for Proposals (RFP), Requirements Documemnt (RD), Prototypes and in-class Presentations. **All your project work, must be uploaded to your GitHub repo by the due dates given.
+See below for instructions.**

+## GitHub Usage Guidelines

 ### Working as a Client
 In order to create realistic requirements for a developer team, you, as a client team, must first write an RFP (Request For Proposal).
 This involves finding a real organization in our community, and gathering a set of requirements based on a problem that they need solved.
 For example, perhaps a pharmacy in your neighbourhood needs a better system to acquire and manage information about medications to be dispensed.
 Specific information on how to choose an organization, and create the RFP can be found below in Deliverables.